RandintN/blog/content/english/articles/Mental Models.md

 +++
 author = "Robson Cassiano"
-title = "Take advantage of how the world works by understanding mental models" date = "2018-05-23" description = "Take advantage of how the world works by understanding mental models" tags = ["models"]
+title = "Take advantage of how the world works" date = "2018-05-23" description = "Take advantage of how the world works" tags = ["models"]
 +++